Gone in 60 Seconds (1974) Blu-Ray

 First, do not worry.
 Eleonor is still around, albeit in a very bad shape and driven and shown off by Halicki’s wife frequently in car shows and tracks.
 This low budget movie was written, produced and directed by Halicki as an independent film in 1974 in an attempt to create the ultimate car chase movie in history.
 It still has the distinguished title of having the most car crash, and the longest car chase in a film.
 93 cars were destroyed during the 40-minutes car chase out of a total of 127 wrecked cars.

 Some reviewers criticize this film because of its thin plot and poor sound editing.
 If you watch this film for its wacky plot, you need to get a life.
-It is car the chases and the action that matter in this film.
+It is the car chases and the action that matter in this film.
 Unlike morality telltale Corky

 (1972) or Two-Lane Blacktop